insaanesh/LowHigh-Renamer-Extended/README.md

 3. Press *Install* and select the ZIP
 4. Enable the addon in the list
 5. Panel appears in **N-panel → LowHigh**

+PS: I'm not a programmer and I don't know how to write codes.
+This was done using Chat gpt.